 Prior to joining Taft, Jim was a partner at a business law firm, where he provided counsel on legal matters related to public finance, income tax, tax increment financing bonds, tax-exempt bonds, economic development incentives and financing affordable housing developments.
 During his time there, Jim created upper-tier investment funds for both affordable housing tax credit equity investments and historic rehabilitation tax credits and has represented the upper-tier fund investments in more than 125 lower-tier development partnerships.

 Jim serves as bond counsel for various types of bonds with particular emphasis on tax increment financing bonds and tax exempt affordable housing bonds coupled with 4% low income housing tax credits.
-He has served as bond, issuer’s or tax credit investor’s counsel on projects that have created or rehabilitated more than 30,000 affordable housing units.
+He has served as bond, issuer’s or tax credit investor’s counsel on projects that have created or rehabilitated more than 30,000 affordable housing units, including bond counsel for numerous HUD Rental Housing Assistance Demonstration (RAD) projects.

 He earned his J.D. from Indiana University Robert H. McKinney School of Law and his bachelor's degree from Purdue University.